Crown-Commercial-Service/digitalmarketplace-aws/terraform/README.md

 ../../terraform-wrapper output
 ```

-## Requirements in a new AWS environment
+## Requirements in a clean or completely new AWS environment

 ### Create an S3 bucket for storing the Terraform state files